samuelbigio/DrumLooper/README.md

 #### Dotted Notes
-In Music a adding a dot to a note elongates it by 1.5.[See Subdivision for the Theory](https://github.com/samuelbigio/DrumLooper/#subdivisions)
+In Music a adding a dot to a note elongates it by 1.5.
+[See Subdivision for the Theory](https://github.com/samuelbigio/DrumLooper/#subdivisions)

 #### Rest
 The Rest button allows a user to toggle between adding a note of the respective duration or a rest for that duration.